tsani/reproducible/README.md

         rev.txt
         invocation.txt

+It is also possible to supply the name of the step rather than its number.
+There is a caveat, however: step names cannot consist solely of numbers.
+If a step name is a number, then Reproducible will interpret that as the ordinal of the step to run, rather than as its name.
+In other words, name resolution will occur only if parsing to a number fails.

 All steps prior to the one specified by the <code>--from</code> switch will be generated as symlinks to the relevant run (either the most recent one or the one specified with the <code>--with</code> switch).
 It it thus possible to